ajuelosemmanuel/osuCheatSheet/README.md

 + [danser](https://github.com/Wieku/danser-go) : Application to convert replay files to video
 + [chat4osu](https://gitlab.com/hallowatcher/chat4osu) : IRC chat for osu! built for referees
 + [CollectionManager](https://github.com/Piotrekol/CollectionManager) : Collection manager for osu! - make sure to read the tutorial before using it
-+ [ezpp!](https://github.com/oamaok/ezpp) : browser extension that displays pp values for a beatmap without downloading it
++ [ezpp!](https://github.com/oamaok/ezpp) : Browser extension that displays pp values for a beatmap without downloading it
 + [osu!
 Miss Analyzer](https://github.com/ThereGoesMySanity/osuMissAnalyzer) : Program to analyze misses in a given osu! replay
 + [Circleguard](https://github.com/circleguard/circleguard) : Circleguard is a tool to help you analyze osu! replays.
 Either your own, or replays from someone you suspect is cheating
 + [storybrew](https://github.com/Damnae/storybrew) : Storyboard maker for osu!